Running from 1st February until 31st May 2017.

 “Working with hand tools …the traditional way”.

-We are delighted to welcome the Tools and Trades History Society to our display space and to be loaning some of our own tools to display in their Exhibition.
+We are delighted to welcome the Tools and Trades History Society to our display space and to be loaning some of our own tools for their display.

 The exhibition is curated by Jane Rees, President of the Tools and Trades History Society.